 Did Jesus give His apostles authority to forgive or not forgive sins?
-If so, did that carry over to the ministers of His Church today?
+If so, did that carry over to His ministers today?
 Who is really able to forgive sins?

 After His resurrection, Jesus told the disciples, “If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained” (John 20:23).

 The majority of Bible translations use similar wording here, making it sound like God has given the ministry of the Church the authority to forgive or retain sins.
 This perception has been more prevalent in the Catholic Church.

 One of the few translations that reflect key Greek nuances here is the New American Standard Bible: “If you forgive the sins of any, their sins have been forgiven them; if you retain the sins of any, they have been retained” (emphasis added throughout).

 The NASB Hebrew-Greek Key Study Bible adds the following marginal note: “have previously been forgiven” (Spiros Zodhiates, Th.D.).

 Therefore, the NASB better reflects the fact that these individuals’ sins will have already been forgiven or retained by God before the apostles’ recognition of the same.
 This is not just a matter of picking a translation that says what we want it to say.
 The word forgiven is in the perfect tense.

 Glossary of Morpho-Syntactic Database Terminology explains the perfect tense as follows: